-During your time at the Point Grey campus, you’ll often hear or read that UBC or a department, unit, or faculty is situated on the traditional, ancestral and unceded territory of the Musqueam people.
+During your time at UBC Vancouver, you’ll often hear or read that UBC or a department, unit, or faculty is situated on the traditional, ancestral and unceded territory of the Musqueam people.

 Over the past few years, this land acknowledgement has become common practice at University events, business meetings, and in official documents.
 Don’t be surprised to hear it spoken by President Ono and other senior administrators, your professors, and fellow students.